Finding the Right Stress Coach: 6 Essential Qualities to Seek

 They Are Accountable

 In dieting accountability falls on the client to follow through with willpower.
-In stress coaching accountability is on the coach.
-In effective stress coaching, accountability falls on the stress coach and their ability to find practical ways to measure progress.
+However, in stress coaching accountability lies with the coach.
+Effective stress coaching requires the stress coach to find practical ways to measure progress.
 Here’s why.
 Stress is a reaction beyond our control, hence it’s not a matter of willpower.

 If the stress coach is focused on eliminating the root causes of stress, then all that’s left for the client is to observe changes in their stress responses.
 This is often done by using a scale of 0 -10 to measure intensity.
 If for example, work-related stress on any given week fluctuates between 7 – 10, what would be considered progress is the reduction of that range to 5-8.
 An experienced stress coach will also be able to prepare you for what to anticipate.